steveAnkit/mittens/README.md

 :> mongo

-(mittens is the db and meows is the collection)
+(mittens is the db and meows is the collection for saving meows and users is the collection for saving the user credentials)

+* Start your server.js with (nodemon server.js) command.
+Node will pick the changes automatically